mattdeak/wasm-color-quantizer/README.md

 ## How it Works

 This color reducer uses Rust compiled to WebAssembly (WASM) to perform the K-means calculation quickly and efficiently in the browser.
+Will update soon with better sampling to handle very large N-color requests or humongous images (bigger than any reasonable image would be).

 Feel free to use this tool for whatever you like.